 - linear hyperdensity outlining the cortex as well as linear cortical enhancement (later and less evident signs) correspond to cortical laminar necrosis

-- pseudosubarachnoid haemorrhage: cerebral oedema and a resultant decrease in parenchymal attenuation and swelling and engorgement and dilatation of the superficial venous structures due to an increased intracranial pressure result in the subarachnoid space appearing filled with blood that appears hyperdense.
+- pseudosubarachnoid hemorrhage: cerebral edema and a resultant decrease in parenchymal attenuation and swelling and engorgement and dilatation of the superficial venous structures due to an increased intracranial pressure result in the subarachnoid space appearing filled with blood that appears hyperdense.

 Both the reversal sign and the white cerebellum sign indicate severe injury and a poor neurologic outcome 1,3.

-Diffusion-weighted MR imaging is the earliest imaging modality to become positive, usually within the first few hours after a hypoxic-ischaemic event due to early cytotoxic oedema.
+Diffusion-weighted MR imaging is the earliest imaging modality to become positive, usually within the first few hours after a hypoxic-ischemic event due to early cytotoxic edema.
 During the first 24 hours, there may be restricted diffusion in the cerebellar hemispheres, basal ganglia, or cerebral cortex (in particular, the perirolandic and occipital cortices) 1,3.
 The thalami, brainstem or hippocampi may also be involved.
-Diffusion-weighted imaging abnormalities usually pseudo-normalise by the end of the 1st week 1.
+Diffusion-weighted imaging abnormalities usually pseudo-normalize by the end of the 1st week 1.

 As in younger patients, conventional T1 and T2 weighted images are often normal or demonstrate only very subtle abnormalities.
 In the early subacute period (24 hours to 2 weeks), conventional T2 weighted images typically become positive and show increased signal intensity and swelling of the injured grey matter structures 1.